What is a Child Development Associate (CDA) Credential?

 How do I apply and complete the process?

-- Submit an online application or complete and submit a paper application
+- Submit an online application or complete and submit a paper application located in the CDA competency standards book.

 How do I renew?